 The Department of Biology seeks students interested in learning about the wonders of biology, whether that is in the behavior of molecules, the workings of cells, the interactions between cells or organisms in a community, or the changes that occur to populations over evolutionary time.
 Read (below) about the majors offered by the department.
-Research opportunities exist for students to pursue projects under the mentoring of faculty (following this link for more information).
+Research opportunities exist for students to pursue projects under the mentoring of faculty.
 Typical first-year course work and credit for AP-classes are described below.
-Other questions can be answered by clicking here or contacting the department.
+Other questions can be answered on our FAQ page or by contacting the department.

 - The Major in Biology is designed to educate students in both the breadth of subject matter encompassed by the biological sciences and the rapidly advancing knowledge at the forefront of this discipline.
 Students can choose to concentrate their studies in Biochemistry, Molecular& Cellular Biology or in Ecology, Evolution & Behavior.